 - Preheat the oven to 400 degrees F.

-- While bell peppers are baking, make the filing.
+While bell peppers are baking, make the filling.
 Heat oil in a large skillet over medium heat.
 Add onions and cook until translucent.
 Crumble tempeh into small pieces and add to onions.
 Sauté until lightly browned, about 5 minutes.
 Stir in taco seasoning.

 - Remove from heat and add cooked rice, black beans, corn, red onions, salsa, nutritional yeast, and lime juice.
 Season to taste.

-- Remove peppers from oven.
+Remove peppers from the oven.
 Let cool 5 minutes then top with avocado creme and serve immediately.